 Commercial real estate trends in one arena oftentimes leak into other sectors.
-CRE professionals should always be on the lookout for market-wide movements that may cause unsuspected outcomes for their home territories.
+CRE professionals should always be on the lookout for market-wide movements that may cause unsuspected outcomes for property management.
 One such example of a wide-spanning trend begins in the office arena and ends in multifamily.
 While it may seem disconnected, the connection is clear to see.

 Let’s start at the beginning:

 As a result of the coronavirus, professionals around the globe have been staying out of office and maintaining their usual flows via teleworking.
 The remote working population was already well on the rise, but COVID made the work-from-home model even more of a reality.